mkamri/cashmerecrypt/blog/cost-per-wear/content.md

 Let's evaluate three pieces from my own wardrobe on Cost Per Wear, and use this as an example for how you can make more informed purchases going forward!

-# high cost per wear - Moitie candelabra emblem gate
+# high cost per wear - moitie candelabra emblem gate

 <img src="/img/coords/egl/3.jpg" class="square scale-down">